-- Policy LU-17.1 Residential Scale.
-Where feasible, within each new development site, locate higher-intensity residential uses away from existing neighboring lower-intensity residential uses and provide transitions in building scale and site design as appropriate. (new) - Policy LU-17.2 Neighborhood Connections.
-Encourage new residential development to incorporate design features that promotes complete neighborhoods, connectivity to the street through porches patios, second floor balconies, and sidewalk connections, and walking and connectivity between blocks and includes sidewalks, mid-block cut throughs, streets with reduced vehicle speeds, street canopies, lighting, pedestrian furniture, public transit pull-outs, and safe pathways to surrounding streets and neighborhoods. (new) - Policy LU-17.3 Gated Communities.
-Prohibit the development of new gated communities. (new) - Policy LU-17.4 Cul-de-Sacs.
+- Neighborhood Connections.
+Encourage new residential development to incorporate design features that promote complete neighborhoods, connectivity to the street through porches, patios, second-floor balconies, and sidewalk connections, and walking and connectivity between blocks and includes sidewalks, mid-block cut-throughs, streets with reduced vehicle speeds, street canopies, lighting, pedestrian furniture, public transit pull-outs, and safe pathways to surrounding streets and neighborhoods. (new) - Policy LU-16.3 Gated Communities.
+Prohibit the development of new gated communities. (new) - Policy LU-16.4 Cul-de-Sacs.
 Prohibit the development of new cul-de-sacs unless they provide the only feasible means of providing access to a property or properties.
-Where cul-de-sacs are allowed, provide for through- and publicly-accessible bicycle and pedestrian connections at their ends. (new) - Policy LU-17.5 Street Activation.
-Design multi-family buildings to enhance the street around them through materials, architectural details, massing, pedestrian connections, plazas, balconies, windows, doors, and street activation. (new) - Policy LU-17.6 Screened Parking.
-Site multi-family buildings and/or dwellings so that the parking is located at the rear and away from the main street(s) that serve the development. (new)
+Where cul-de-sacs are allowed, provide for through- and publicly-accessible bicycle and pedestrian connections at their ends. (new) - Policy LU-16.5 Street Activation.
+Design multifamily buildings to enhance the street around them through materials, architectural details, massing, pedestrian connections, plazas, balconies, windows, doors, and street activation. (new) - Policy LU-16.6 Screened Parking.
+Site multifamily buildings and/or dwellings so that the parking is at the rear and away from the main street(s) that serve the development. (new)

-Action LU-17.1 Neighborhood Preservation.
+Action LU-16.1 Neighborhood Preservation.
 Amend the Zoning Ordinance to incorporate standards, regulations, and Code Enforcement policies that will preserve the residential quality of established neighborhoods. (new)